-In June of this year, a group of scientists and industrial proponents outlinedGenome Project-Write in the journal Science, a project with the principal aim of building a fully synthetic human genome.
+In June 2016, a group of scientists and industrial proponents outlinedGenome Project-Write in the journal Science, a project with the principal aim of building a fully synthetic human genome.
 Although this project could have positive implications for drug development and gene therapy, those central to the project envisage the possibility of creating a generation of fully synthetic humans, more advanced than current humans.
 Initial forecasts suggest that it might require $100 million and at least 10 years just to kick-start the project.
 As a result Genome Project-Write could be years from creating “super-humans”.

 But do we have already the biological and technological means to create superheroes with superpowers?
 Incredibly the answer to these questions is an emphatic yes.
 We are getting closer to a superpower world.

 In X-Men: Apocalypse, after waking from an entombment of thousands of years, the immortal Apocalypse (En Sabah Nur) is shocked at the path humanity has taken.
 He believes that humanity has lost its way and that human society needs to be reshaped under his guidance.
 Apocalypse is seen by many as the first mutant in the X-Men Universe and therefore the first to carry the X-Gene, the genetic code central to the powers of the X-Men.
 Without the X-Gene, Professor Xavier wouldn’t have his incredible telepathic powers, Wolverine wouldn’t have the ability to rapidly self-heal and Cyclops wouldn’t be able to shoot energy blasts from his eyes.